 2-Offer a meal – Military families are extremely busy, most especially those whose service member is deployed or away for training.
 Offering a meal, whether home-cooked or a gift card, can make a huge difference to that family and take a little stress off of them.

 3-Learn about their unique way of life– A great way to honor military families is to learn about them.
 Allow military children to share about their families.
 Learn about the different branches and read books about military life to learn more.
 A few of my favorite military-themed children’s books are; Who is Sam the Soldier, Daddy Left with Mr. Army, When Mom Deploys, & When Dad Deploys.
 As a bonus, each book is written by a military spouse or veteran.
-Another great resource for young children regarding military life is Sesame Street for Military Families.
-Not only are the topics geared toward the distinct way of life for military families, but they can also help others learn more about military life too.

 4-Support their businesses-Due to the unemployment and underemployment issues that military spouses and veterans face; many have opted to start their own businesses.
 You can support them by purchasing products from their businesses, which helps the entire military family.